 There are many research collaborations with other departments within the Department of Paediatrics and Child Health, with other departments within the University of Cape Town, with other national institutions and with overseas institutions.
 Much of the research focuses on national health priorities regarding childhood illnesses.
 Research funding has come from national funding bodies including the Medical Research Council, Department of Health and National Research Foundation (NRF), and international funding agents including the National Institute Health (NIH), USA, Wellcome Trust and European Union.
 The Department of Paediatrics and Child Health currently has 3 NRF rated researchers.

-The research leadership comprises the Department of Paediatrics and Child Health Research Committee, chaired by Assoc Prof Brenda Morrow, with the following members:
+The research leadership comprises the Department of Paediatrics and Child Health Research Committee, chaired by Assoc Prof Kirsty Donald, with the following members:

 Department of Paediatrics and Child Health